uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

 # Onboarding Checklist

-## How do I get started with teaching a Carpentries workshop at UiO?
+## How do I start teaching a Carpentries workshop at UiO?

 ### **I want to teach a workshop!**
-- [ ] Several times per semester, a call for co-instructors will be sent out to organizers @ carpentry dot uio dot no mailing list.
+- [ ] Several times per semester, we will send out a call for co-instructors to organizers @ carpentry dot uio dot no mailing list.
 Reply to the call if you are interested!
 - [ ] You can also contact the local or the regional coordinator and propose a workshop by sending an email to carpadmin @ carpentry dot uio dot no
 - We try to have at least one certified The Carpentries co-instructor.
 Not yet certified?
 Contact us by email at carpadmin @ carpentry dot uio dot no